in28minutes/in28minutes.github.io/_blog/articles/2017-01-29-spring-boot-autoconfiguration-top20.md

 org.springframework.boot.autoconfigure.condition.OnWebApplicationCondition
 ```

-### Example Of Auto Configuration
+### Example of Auto Configuration

-We will take a look at DataSourceAutoConfiguration.
+Let's take a look at **`DataSourceAutoConfiguration`**.

-Typically all Auto Configuration classes look at other classes available in the classpath.
-If specific classes are available in the classpath, then configuration for that functionality is enabled through auto configuration.
-Annotations like @ConditionalOnClass, @ConditionalOnMissingBean help in providing these features!
+Typically, all autoconfiguration classes check which classes are available on the classpath.
+If certain classes are present, Spring Boot enables the corresponding configuration automatically.

+Annotations such as:
+- `@ConditionalOnClass`
+- `@ConditionalOnMissingBean`

+help provide this conditional autoconfiguration behavior.

 `@ConditionalOnClass({ DataSource.class, EmbeddedDatabaseType.class })` : This configuration is enabled only when these classes are available in the classpath.